 This post may contain affiliate links.
 See our disclosure policy.

-This homemade fudge recipe tastes exactly like the real, actual, classic See’s fudge recipe!
-This recipe came from one of my very best friends, Heidi (actually it is her Mom’s recipe – thanks Sue)!
-She got this from a See’s employee years ago, and it tastes just like the delicious chocolate mixture that comes from the famous candy shop.
-To make sure, I made a batch, then went to See’s so I could do a side-by-side comparison.
+This homemade fudge recipe tastes exactly like the real, actual, classic See’s fudge recipe.
+And in my opinion, even better!
+Not to just take my word for it – I whipped up a batch and then went to See’s and purchased some of their fudge to take home, so I could do a side-by-side flavor comparison.
 Guess what?
-Everyone who did a taste comparison (a blind comparison I might add) with me agreed that THIS recipe tasted better!
-This easy fudge recipe makes beautiful gifts for Christmas or birthdays and is a fun treat to make with your kids.
+Everyone who tested the two fudges (a blind comparison I might add) agreed that while both tasted remarkably similar, THIS recipe tasted better!
+This smooth and creamy fudge recipe makes beautiful gifts for Christmas or birthdays and is a fun treat to make with your kids.

-This chocolate fudge recipe is the easiest, most foolproof recipe ever.
-It comes out smooth every time, never grainy.
-I have tried other recipes that take much longer to prepare and trust me, it is so unnecessary!
+This easy chocolate fudge recipe is the most foolproof recipe ever.
+It comes out smooth every time and is never grainy!
+I have tried other recipes that take much longer (and are much more finicky) to prepare and trust me, it is so unnecessary!
 You really don’t need more than 15 minutes for perfect fudge!
 Here’s what you need:

-- Milk chocolate – I use two 8 ounce Hershey bars broken into pieces.
+- Milk chocolate – I use two 8-ounce Hershey bars broken into pieces.

 - Semi-sweet chocolate chips – 24 ounces (or two bags).
 I use the Guittard brand but any of your favorites will work.